Lynary/drum-react-vite/README.md

+Ported from a vanilla javascript project by [Dr. Angela Yu (Udemy)] to React.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.